 It’s written all over the website, but for the sake of fresh eyes stumbling upon this page…

 - Breast Milk is perfect nutrition for your baby (unless they are allergic/intolerant)

 - Breastfeeders should feel empowered to feed their baby whenever and wherever they choose.

 - Support for breastfeeding mums is so very important and should be encouraged.

 - Education, information and guidance is also vital for any struggling breastfeeder.

-- I acknowledge that successful breastfeeders can have a torrid time too and they should be celebrated in their achievement.
+- We acknowledge that successful breastfeeders can have a torrid time too and they should be celebrated in their achievement.